Mandate of the Board of Directors

 VI.
 Committees of the Board and Delegation

-i) The Board has established the following committees to assist it in its stewardship role: the Audit Committee, the Risk Management Committee, the Compliance Review and Corporate Governance Committee, and the Human Resources and Compensation Committee.
+i) The Board has established the following committees to assist it in its stewardship role: the Audit Committee, the Risk Management Committee, the Governance and Sustainability Committee, and the Human Resources and Compensation Committee.
 Subject to applicable law, the Board may establish other Board committees or merge or dispose of any Board committee.

 ii) The Board has approved mandates for each Board committee.
 Such mandates will be reviewed annually and approved by the Board.